Emil Omert: Eastern Front

 In preparation for Operation Barbarossa, the German invasion of the Soviet Union, III.
 Gruppe was moved to Bucharest and was located in the sector of Heeresgruppe Süd (Army Group South).
 III.
 Gruppe arrived in Bucharest on 16 June.
 Four days later, III.
 Gruppe moved to Roman.
+On 22 June, German forces launched operation Barbarossa, two days later Omert claimed his first aerial victory on the Eastern Front.
+On the sixth mission of the day, III.
+Gruppe flew a combat air patrol along the Prut river near Iași when they encountered nine Tupolev SB bombers, claiming four SB-2 bombers shot down, including one by Omert.
+On 2 July in support of the German and Romanian Operation München, III.
+Gruppe moved to an airfield at Iași.